ILIANEG/PID-Controlled-PFR-Approximation/README.md

 **Authors:** ILLIA Negovora, Fadi Oussta, Tareq Mareh <br>

 **Note:**
-1. All copyrights for _**problem description**_ belong to University of Ottawa and professor Jules Thibault.
+1. All copyrights for _**project description**_ belong to University of Ottawa and professor Jules Thibault.
 This file shell not be distributed without appropriate agreement from author. <br>
 2. Code is distributed under MIT license, thus is distributed freely with no warranty.
 This code should not be used for practical analysis of industrial process. <br>